ArshamEbr/Muxless-GPU-Passthrough/README.md

 	Kernel driver in use: vfio-pci
 	Kernel modules: nvidiafb, nouveau, nvidia_drm, nvidia
 ```
-A. Rememeber '0000:01:00.0' & '[10de:1c94]' & '[17aa:3f9b]'  (it's something else for you!) ... write them somewhere!
+A. Rememeber `0000:01:00.0` & `[10de:1c94]` & `[17aa:3f9b]`  (it's something else for you!) ... write them somewhere!

-B. Also dont forget that it has to be a "3D controller" to be considered as muxless !!! if its named "VGA compatible" then you have to follow the Muxed laptop guide! """Bland Man Studio"""
+B. Also dont forget that it has to be a `3D controller` to be considered as muxless !!! if its named `VGA compatible` then you have to follow the Muxed laptop guide! `Bland Man Studio` https://www.youtube.com/watch?v=m8xj2Py8KPc&t=485s

 # 3 Loading up VFIO stuff to stop the host from using it: